A GIRL I KNEW…

-We would talk a little, in between work, not so much as friends but colleagues since our worlds were different… two circles barely intersecting, a touch and go relation.
-The point of intersection was that both our moms were teachers in the same school.
+We would talk a little, in between work, not so much as friends but colleagues since our worlds were different… two circles barely intersecting, a ‘touch and go’ relation.
+The point of intersection was that both our moms were teachers at the same school.
 Our moms were colleagues too!
 That, however, did not matter at the time because I had lost my mom to cancer.
 I was 32, married, mother of two young girls, struggling to manage my job, my home, my family and myself.
 Building new relations or making small talk was not on my agenda.
-I was too busy dealing with my own loss.
+I was busy dealing with my own loss.
 Though it seemed like I had it all, internally I was fighting to survive.
-She was 24, fair skinned, green eyes, a smile that radiated, fresh like a flower, unmarried, in love (which I got to know much later), living with her parents and not a care in the world.
+She was 24, fair skinned, green eyes, a smile that radiated fresh like a flower, unmarried, in love (which I hadn’t known of while she sat across me), living with her parents and not a care in the world.
 THAT was how different our worlds were.

 Everybody called her “Basanti”, from the all-time classic Hindi movie,” Sholay”, after a role she enacted at the Annual Bank Meet.
-That role depicted her completely- vivacious, energetic, fun.
-Over-night everyone got to know her and she had stolen everybody’s heart.
+That role as ‘Basanti,’ depicted her completely- vivacious, energetic, fun.
+Over-night she became famous.
+She had stolen everybody’s heart.
 That was her.

-And then I moved out of the organization.
+3 months later, I moved out of the organization.
 The team gave me a farewell with a recording of goodbye messages that each person in the bank had recorded for me.
-That’s when I realized how much she looked up to me.
-The rest of my friends at the office had pulled her leg, saying that if they had not stopped the recording, she would have gone on forever.
+That’s when I realized how much I meant to her; she looked up to me.
+The rest of my friends and colleagues at the office had pulled her leg, saying that if they had not stopped the recording, she would have gone on forever.
 I remember listening to it later and wondering what I had done to deserve it.
-She had said, she admired me for my strength, the way I had handled everything after my mom passed away.
+She had said, she admired me for my strength, the way I had handled everything after mom passed away.
 She said she wanted to be like me.
-I knew that was far from the truth.
-I had been anything but strong.
-I had been so absorbed in my grief that I had almost become insensitive.
+I knew in my heart I had been anything but strong.
+It was far from the truth I had been so absorbed in my grief that I had become insensitive, almost bitter.
 It wasn’t me.
 It was her…looking at the positive things.
 I was running away from it all… my job, the country and everything that I could possibly run away from.

-After staying away for 6 months and realizing that leaving everything behind hadn’t been an answer to the pain, I returned and gave her a call along with a few of my other office friends, because I felt it was time to try to move on and a good starting point was meeting the people I had left behind.
-So I reached out and she came to meet me at the hotel I was staying in.
+After staying away for 6 months and realizing that leaving everything behind hadn’t been an answer to the pain, I returned and gave her a call because I felt it was time to try to move on and a good starting point was meeting the people I had left behind.
+I reached out and she came to meet me at the hotel I was staying in.
 We had dinner, talked, laughed and she left.

 With Facebook and What’s App having become the rage, I got to see her pictures almost every day, posing with her little kid.
 In fact, it got to an extent, that I would wake up in the morning, check my mobile and find her picture.
 She had stopped working, was doing what she loved, being with her kid, had joined dance classes and she seemed on top of the world.
-So, the solace was everybody was happy, just in a different space.
+I took solace in the fact that everybody was happy; just in a different space.
 I was busy.
 I did not have the time to be on Facebook.

 We spoke once in 2013 and she wanted to meet us but couldn’t, as she had no conveyance.
-The rest of us had managed to meet.
 My social circle changed to friends with kids of the same age as mine.
 She did not try to keep in touch and neither did we.
 Overtime, the mind reasons it out and egos inflate, as each person expects the other to break the ice.
-I am not sure still, why I thought of her now and then…but the heart knows no reason.
+I am not sure still, why I thought of her now and then…but like they say, ‘the heart knows no reason.’
 We had never been very close and yet there was an uneasy feeling of having let go so easily.

 In 2014, I messaged her.
 I did not receive a reply.
 I felt at ease.
 I had tried.
 My conscience did not prick me anymore and life went back to normal.

-Even as I write this blog, I find it difficult to believe she is no more because there was not a sign on her face (when we meet) that called for sympathy.
+Even as I write this blog, I find it difficult to believe she is no more; there was not a sign on her face (when we met) that called for sympathy.
 She was just like she had always been, loving and cheerful, with a zest for life.
 I pray her soul rests in peace and I am just so grateful, she gave me the opportunity to see her and explain.
 I am thankful I let my heart rule my head.
-The heart can never go wrong and in my heart I know she will always remain a part of my life.
+The heart can never go wrong and deep in my heart I know she will always remain a part of my life.
 In her death, she left me wiser.
 It is I who now look up to her for answering questions that have plagued me about death.
 It looks neither at age, beauty, money or purpose.
 It is inevitable and unpredictable.
 That is the only truth.

 So often, we think of people but we don’t bother reaching out.
 We wait for them to take the first step.
 We judge them and we criticize their actions without having a clue as to what they are going through.
 I’ve learnt my lesson… I was lucky this time to make amends.
 As you read my blog, if there is any, one person, that you have thought about but have been delaying getting in touch with, for want of a better time or a better reason, there’s really no time as good as now….for Tomorrow Never Comes!!!